lrebelo/Notes/Nginx/README.md

 * Adjust the firewall

-    * See the list of apps and 'select' the appropriate one.

-`sudo ufw app list`
+    * See the list of apps and 'select' the appropriate one `sudo ufw app list`

-    * After choosing enable the right one..

-`sudo ufw allow 'Nginx HTTP'`
+    * After choosing enable the right one.. `sudo ufw allow 'Nginx HTTP'`

-    * Make sure its active..

-`sudo ufw status`
+    * Make sure its active.. `sudo ufw status`

 ## Configure Nginx